ElisDN/zii-toggle-column/README.md

-Toggle Icon Column for CGridView
+ï»¿Toggle Icon Column for CGridView
 ==========================

 Can be used to display toggle icon in